AOBRD vs ELD

 So, What's the Difference?

-Though similar, the main difference to set ELDs apart is that AOBRDs cannot support the electronic data transfer methods outlined in the ELD rule.
-Besides that, though, there are still a number of other features that differ.
-Below are some of the other small details that separate AOBRDs from ELDs in the FMCSA’s mandate:
+Though similar, the main difference that sets ELDs apart from AOBRD providers is that AOBRDs cannot support the electronic data transfer methods outlined in the ELD rule.
+However, there are still a number of other features that are different, as per the FMCSA’s mandate: